Skip to main content

 Season’s greetings from everyone at [Company Name].

-As the year comes to a close, we would like to thank you for your trust, your collaboration, and the opportunity to work with you.
+As the year comes to a close, we want to thank you for your trust, your collaboration, and the opportunity to work with you.

-We hope the holiday season brings you a welcome pause and time with the people who matter most.
-We also wish you a strong, healthy, and successful start to 2027.
+We hope the holiday season brings you a welcome pause and time with those who matter most.
+Wishing you a strong, healthy, and successful start to 2027.

 Warm regards,